 The blade is 3.3 inches long and the knife total length is 7.1 inches.
 Again, if you are looking for something that’s a pocket carry knife while out in the field, the Havalon Piranta is probably a better choice due to convenience.

-Adding a knife that’s specifically engineered to skin small game is a wise choice for any hunter.
+Adding a knife that’s specifically engineered to skin small game like squirrel, quail, or rabbit is a wise choice for any hunter.
 It’s a little difficult to get out and start skinning a rabbit or a squirrel when the blade is just as long as the animal you intend to skin.

 While there are a number of different directions you can go to accomplish the task, any of the top 3 we’ve discussed in detail above are sure to set you on the right path in your next outdoor adventure.